Updated April 15, 2025

-Rat burrows are a common sight in many urban environments, but what are they exactly and how do they impact our homes and gardens?
-This article delves into the details of rat burrows, revealing the inner workings of these intricate networks and providing practical advice on how to handle them
+Rat burrows are a common sight in many urban environments, but what exactly are they, and how do they impact our homes and gardens?
+This article delves into the details of rat burrows, revealing the inner workings of these intricate networks and providing practical advice on handling them.

-Rat burrows are underground tunnels created by rats as a means of shelter and as a route for finding food.
+Rat burrows are underground tunnels created by rats to provide shelter and a route for finding food.
 These tunnels are typically 2-4 inches in diameter and can extend up to 18 inches beneath the surface.
 They often have multiple entrances and exits for easy access and quick escape in case of danger.

 Two main species of rats are known to burrow – the Norway rat (Rattus norvegicus) and the Roof rat (Rattus rattus).
-However, it’s the Norway rat that typically creates burrows, while Roof rats prefer nesting in elevated locations such as trees or attics1.
+However, it’s the Norway rat that typically creates rat burrows in yards, while Roof rats prefer nesting in elevated locations such as trees or attics.

 Rats are versatile creatures and can make their burrows in various environments.
-They usually prefer to burrow near sources of food and water, such as under bushes, near building foundations, or in garden areas.
-They are also known to burrow in sandy soil and areas that offer some form of concealment.
+They usually prefer to burrow near food and water sources, like under bushes, near building foundations, or in garden areas.
+They may also burrow in sandy soil and areas that offer some form of concealment.

 Detecting a rat burrow can be tricky, especially if you don’t know what to look for.
 Here are some characteristics of a typical rat burrow: